ryangerardwilson/datasling/README.md

-# DataSling
+# DATASLING

-DataSling is a tool for processing SQL queries from .sql files, executing them against predefined data sources, and managing the results as pandas DataFrames in an interactive shell.
+datasling is a tool for processing SQL queries from .sql files, executing them against predefined data sources, and managing the results as pandas DataFrames in an interactive shell.

-## 1. Installation / Upgrade to Latest Version
+## 1. Installation

-To install or upgrade to the latest version, run:
+To install, add the APT repository and install the package using the following command:

     bash -c "sh <(curl -fsSL https://files.ryangerardwilson.com/datasling/install.sh)"

+After installation, the `datasling` command is available system-wide.

-## 2. Subsequent Updates
+## 2. Get Latest Version

-To update your installation:

     sudo apt update
     sudo apt install --only-upgrade datasling

 ## 3. Usage

-DataSling allows you to process one or more .sql files (only files with the .sql extension will be processed).
+datasling allows you to process one or more .sql files (only files with the .sql extension will be processed).
 If no file or directory arguments are provided, DataSling processes all .sql files in the current directory.

-### 3.1 Quickstart
+### 3.1.

-#### 3.1.1.
 Step 1 – Define Your Database Presets

 Create (or update) your ~/.rgwfuncsrc file with the required database presets.
 (For more details, check out the [rgwfuncs documentation](https://pypi.org/project/rgwfuncs/).)
 For example: